They’re at the “core” of great yoga workouts — check out some great core exercises for women!

-Strengthening your core is a great way to improve overall strength, tone your torso, and achieve your health and fitness goals.
-Whether you’re just getting started or wanting to add to the yoga classes you’re already doing, these are the best core exercises for women to start incorporating into your daily workouts.
+Strengthening your core is a great way to improve overall strength, tone your torso and achieve your health and fitness goals.
+Whether you’re just getting started with beginners yoga or wanting to add to the online yoga classes you’re already doing, these are the best core exercises for women to start incorporating into your daily workouts.

-Check Out the Best Ab Workouts from Our Team
+Check Out the Best Ab Workouts from The Bulldog Online Team

 Forearm plank: Rest on your forearms instead of on your hands with straight arms.
 A good variation for beginners!

 Side plank: While keeping your spine straight (as you would for a standard plank), lift one hand up and turn your body so that you are facing the side instead of the floor.
 Stack your top foot on your bottom foot and stretch your free arm up toward the ceiling.
 Be sure to focus on pulling your navel toward your spine, just as you would in a standard plank.

 Plank leg raise: Begin in a standard plank (arms straight).
 Slowly lift one leg, keeping your hips parallel to the ground.
 Lower the leg back to the floor, then lift the other leg slowly.
 Start with about ten reps for each leg.

 2) Bicycle Crunch

 - Begin by lying on your back with your knees at a 90-degree angle and your heels in front of you.
 Lace your fingers behind your head and lift your head slightly so you can see your legs/feet.
 Be sure not to bring your chin too close to your chest.
 Your elbows should be out to the sides.

 - On an exhale, extend your left leg straight and twist your torso so that your left elbow reaches your right knee.
 Bring your left leg back up and simultaneously extend your right leg.
 As you do this, twist the other way so your right elbow reaches your left knee to complete one rep.